sprunka/kitchen-sink/README.md

 This project intends to follow [PSR-1](http://www.php-fig.org/psr/psr-1) and [PSR-2](http://www.php-fig.org/psr/psr-2) for coding standards and style; as well as [PSR-3](http://www.php-fig.org/psr/psr-3) for logging and [PSR-4](http://www.php-fig.org/psr/psr-4) for autoloading, but indepth explanations of these guidelines is outside the scope of the tutorial.
 You are encouraged to [read up on PSR](http://www.php-fig.org/) on your own time.

-The master branch will always contain the pjoect at it's baseline.
-Just skeleton of folders and placeholders.
-Each segment of the tutorial will have it's own branch off of the previous.
+The `master` branch will always contain the project at its baseline.
+A skeleton of folders with placeholders.
+Each segment of the tutorial will have its own branch from the previous.